WordPress/wporg-plugin-guidelines/guideline-18.md

-**18. We reserve the right to alter the Plugin Guidelines at any time with or without notice.**
+**18. We reserve the right to maintain the Plugin Directory to the best of our ability.**

-We reserve the right to update these guidelines at any time as we feel necessary.

-We reserve the right to arbitrarily disable or remove any plugin from the directory for any reason whatsoever, even for reasons not explicitly covered by these guidelines.
-Our intent is to enforce these guidelines with as much fairness as humanly possible to ensure plugins’ quality and the safety of their users.
+Our intent is to enforce the guidelines with as much fairness as humanly possible to ensure plugins’ quality and the safety of their users.
+To that end, we reserve the following rights:

+* ... to update these guidelines at any time.
+* ... to disable or remove any plugin from the directory, even for reasons not explicitly covered by the guidelines.
+* ... to grant exceptions and allow developers time to address issues, even security related.
+* ... to remove developer access to a plugin in lieu of a new, active, developer.
+* ... to make changes to a plugin, without developer consent, in the interest of public safety.

+In return, we promise to use those rights sparingly and with as much respect as possible for both end users and developers.